kuza2010/read_large_data_example/README.md

 1) `./mvnw clean install`
 2) `./mvwn spring-boot:run`

+The app available now: localhost:8082.

+## Using

+1) Send `GET` request by `/data/all` path - it will trigger full read (`select *`).
+This will cause OutOfMemory exception.
+2) Then send `GET` request by `/data/all/batch` path - it will trigger same query, but process the data with 100_000 chunk size.
+No OutOfMemory expected here.

 ## ⚠ From author ⚠

 To make `ResultSet` fetch data set in portions, we need: